GabSchach/HDVis_fork/README.md

 Relationship objects store directed relationships between two nodes and contain the following:

-* identidy: a String that stores the automatically generated database id for the relationship
+* identity: a String that stores the automatically generated database id for the relationship
 * labels: the label of the relations
 * props: a Map containing property names and respective property values
 * source: the node where the edge originates